Atlanta Medical Malpractice Lawyers

 Medical Malpractice Causation

 The very nature of professional malpractice is complex, especially in medical negligence claims.
 As in all personal injury cases, the burden of proof is on the plaintiff (you, the injured party), which means that you must prove that the medical practitioner deviated from the acceptable standard of care, that you incurred injury as a direct result of the treatment or procedure and that you incurred damages as a result of the injury.
 Physicians and all other healthcare providers are professionals, but they are also human.
 They make mistakes.
 Most treatment providers are honest and prefer to correct their mistakes.
 Unfortunately, the insurance company determines whether a claim is paid.
 It's a fact that insurance carriers are in business to make money, not to pay it out in claims.
-That is why it is important for you to have an experienced Georgia malpractice law firm like The Law Offices of Wayne Grant, P.C., on your side.
+That is why it is important for you to have an experienced Georgia malpractice law firm like Grant Law Office, on your side.

 An Explanation of Medical Malpractice Causation